uDanielBispo/uDanielBispo/README.md

 - Working as intern at Prysmian Group
 - FATEC - technology college here in Sorocaba/BR
   - 4° period
-  - Actually focusing on back-end with languages like Java or JS in NodeJS
+  - Actually focusing on back-end with languages like Java or JS and NodeJS

 <br>
 <div align="center">